-- e) Fire Alarms: Prohibits setting off a fire alarm or using or tampering with any fire safety equipment on technical college premises or at technical college-sponsored activity sites, except with reasonable belief in the need for such alarm or equipment.
-In the event of a fire alarm sounding, students must evacuate the building unless otherwise directed by a technical college official. - f) Obstruction: Prohibits obstruction of the free flow of pedestrian or vehicular traffic on the technical college premises or at technical college sponsored or supervised functions.
-Refer to North Georgia Technical College Parking Policy and Regulations. - 3) Drugs, Alcohol and Other Substances - Substances referred to under this policy include all illegal drugs, alcoholic beverages, and misused legal drugs (both prescription and over-the-counter). - a) Alcohol: Students must comply with all state and federal laws regulating alcohol as well as TCSG Policy II.C.6, Alcohol on Campus.
+4. Drugs, Alcohol and Other Substances

+Substances referred to under this policy include all illegal drugs, alcoholic beverages, and misused legal drugs (both prescription and over-the-counter).

+- a.
+Alcohol: Students must comply with all state and federal laws regulating alcohol as well as TCSG Policy II.C.6, Alcohol on Campus.
 Alcoholic beverages may not be served or sold at any student sponsored function.
-Students being in a state of intoxication on technical college premises or at technical college-sponsored or supervised functions (including off-campus functions), internships, externships, practicum, clinical sites, co-operative or academic sponsored programs or activities or in a technical college-owned vehicle is prohibited. - b) Controlled substances, illegal drugs and drug paraphernalia: The technical college prohibits possession, use, sale, or distribution of any controlled substance, illegal drugs, or drug paraphernalia except as expressly permitted by law.
-Any influence which may be attributed to the use of drugs or of alcoholic beverages shall not in any way limit the responsibility of the individual for the conduct or consequences of his/her actions. - c) Food: The technical college prohibits eating and/or drinking in classrooms, shops, and labs or other unauthorized areas on technical college premises, unless otherwise permitted by technical college officials. - d) Tobacco: North Georgia Technical College prohibits the use of all forms of tobacco on the technical college premises.
-Students may use tobacco products while in a private automobile.
+Students being in a state of intoxication on technical college Premises or at technical college-sponsored or supervised functions (including off-campus functions), internships, externships, practicum, clinical sites, co-operative or academic sponsored programs or activities or in a technical college-owned vehicle is prohibited. - b.
+Controlled substances, illegal drugs and drug paraphernalia: North Georgia Technical College prohibits possession, use, sale, or distribution of any controlled substance, illegal drugs, or drug paraphernalia except as expressly permitted by law.
+Any influence which may be attributed to the use of drugs or of alcoholic beverages shall not in any way limit the responsibility of the individual for the conduct or consequences of his/her actions.

+- c.
+Food: North Georgia Technical College prohibits eating and/or drinking in classrooms, shops, and labs or other unauthorized areas on technical college Premises, unless otherwise permitted by technical college officials. - d.
+Smoking/Tobacco: North Georgia Technical College prohibits smoking, or using other forms of electronic, alternative smoking devices or other forms of tobacco products in classrooms, shops, and labs or other unauthorized areas on technical college Premises.
+Refer to the Technical College System of Georgia Tobacco Procedure.

-4) Use of Technology
+5. Use of Technology

-- a) Damage and Destruction: Destruction of or harm to equipment, software, or data belonging to the technical college or to others is considered unacceptable usage.
-This may include altering, downloading, or installing software on technical college computers, tampering with computer hardware or software configuration, improper access to the technical college's network, and disconnection of technical college computers or devices. - b) Electronic Devices: Unless otherwise permitted by technical college officials, North Georgia Technical College prohibits use of electronic devices in classrooms, labs, and other instructional, event, or affiliated facilities on technical college premises.
+- a.
+Damage and Destruction: Destruction of or harm to equipment, software, or data belonging to North Georgia Technical College or to others is considered unacceptable usage.
+This may include altering, downloading, or installing software on technical college computers, tampering with computer hardware or software configuration, improper access to North Georgia Technical College's network, and disconnection of technical college computers or devices. - b.
+Electronic Devices: Unless otherwise permitted by technical college officials, North Georgia Technical College prohibits use of electronic devices in classrooms, labs, and other instructional, event, or affiliated facilities on technical college Premises.
 Such devices include, but are not limited to cell phones, beepers, walkie talkies, cameras, gaming devices, and other electronic devices, which may cause unnecessary disruption to the teaching/learning process on campus.
-The technical college also prohibits attaching personal electronic devices to college computers under any circumstances. - c) Harassment: The technical college prohibits the use of computer technology to harass another student or technical college official with obscene, harassing or intimidating messages, communications, jokes, or material. - d) Unacceptable Use: Use of computing facilities to interfere with the work of another student, faculty member or technical college official.
+North Georgia Technical College also prohibits attaching personal electronic devices to college computers under any circumstances. - c.
+Harassment: North Georgia Technical College prohibits the use of computer technology to objectively interfere with another's legal right to be free from harassment based on that individual's race, color, creed, genetic information, national or ethnic origin, gender, religion, disability, age, political affirmation or belief, disabled veteran, veteran of the Vietnam Era or citizenship status. - d.
+Unacceptable Use: Use of computing facilities to interfere with the work of another student, faculty member or technical college official.
 This includes the unauthorized use of another individual's identification and password.

-North Georgia Technical College prohibits any additional violation to the Department's Acceptable Computer and Internet Use Policy.
+North Georgia Technical College prohibits any additional violation to the Technical College System of Georgia's Acceptable Computer and Internet Use procedure.